 Once everything is in the soup pot, you can step back, letting it bubble away while you get some other stuff done around the house.
 Or, sit and catch up on your latest binge-worthy show.
 I’ll leave that decision up to you.

-Whether you’re a busy parent or an on-the-go professional, this chili is your answer when you’re trying to figure out what you should make for dinner tonight, and there’s some leftover turkey in the fridge!Print
+Whether you’re a busy parent, an on-the-go professional, or trying to feed a crowd, this chili is your answer when you’re figuring out what you should make for dinner tonight, and there’s some leftover turkey in the fridge!Print

 Made with leftover poultry and a handful of pantry ingredients, white bean turkey chili is a healthy, budget-friendly meal.

 - 2 cups homemade or low-sodium turkey or chicken stock

 - 2 14.5-oz cans diced tomatoes (preferably fire-roasted)